miroku0000/npc-generator/README.md

+# Generate Images for D&D NPCS using a latent consistancy model

-# Run latent consistency models on your Mac
+# Run latent consistency models on your Mac/ PC or Linux

 Latent consistency models (LCMs) are based on Stable Diffusion, but they can generate images much faster, needing only 4 to 8 steps for a good image (compared to 25 to 50 steps).
 [Simian Luo et al](https://arxiv.org/abs/2310.04378) released the first Stable Diffusion distilled model.
 It’s distilled from the Dreamshaper fine-tune by incorporating classifier-free guidance into the model’s input.